apify/apify-cli/COMMANDS.md

          specified in the "apify.json" file.

 OPTIONS
-  -b, --build=build      Tag or number of the build to run (e.g. "latest" or
+  -b, --build=build                      Tag or number of the build to run (e.g.
-                         "1.2.34").
+                                         "latest" or "1.2.34").

-  -m, --memory=memory    Amount of memory allocated for the act run, in
+  -m, --memory=memory                    Amount of memory allocated for the act
-                         megabytes.
+                                         run, in megabytes.

   -t, --timeout=timeout                  Timeout for the act run in seconds.
-Zero value means
-                         there is no timeout.
+                                         Zero value means there is no timeout.

+  -w, --wait-for-finish=wait-for-finish  Seconds for waiting to run to finish,
+                                         if no value passed, it waits forever.

 DESCRIPTION
   The act is run under your current Apify account, therefore you need to be